Monday, 4 April, 2011

 A few minutes into our walk we passed Heaven’s Salon – I am not attempting to over-hype the place, that was literally the shop’s name.
 The light did seem to shine a little bit more on this building than any other though and every customer had beautiful flowing locks and white gowns on.

 In seeing Heaven’s Salon, I started to think about my own barnet and how it needed a touch up.
 However, I didn’t act on impulse, which would prove to be a vital mistake in the lead up to my hair’s disposal.
-The walk would see us pass a further two salons as well – perhaps the latter two were not fit for Jesus himself, but I was still dumb to ignore them on hindsight.
+The walk would see us pass a further two salons as well – perhaps the latter two were not fit for Jesus himself, but I was still stupid to ignore them on hindsight.

 I guess somewhere between the reasonable looking barber shops and the one we ended up at, my hair grew to an unbearable length and action would need to be imminent – at least, I can’t think of a better reason to explain why a very puzzled man is sitting here, running his hand along his big, bald scalp looking for answers.

-You see, the place I chose had absolutely no appealing features.
+The place I chose had absolutely no appealing features.
 It was dingy, dark (the entire building appeared black from the outside, even the windows) and just had the word ‘hairdressers’ written in white paint on the door.

 We entered at our own risk and were greeted by an extremely jolly hairdresser – his positivity was pretty commendable considering his scenery offered less light than a documentary on the Black Death.
 That said, he could have just been grateful for human contact – having seen the competition along the street, I will assume that I was the first in quite some time.